cschell/who-is-alyx/Readme.md

 ## Cite

+This dataset has been introduced in the following article, so in most cases you probably want to use the following reference:

 ```bibtex
 @article{10.3389/frvir.2023.1272234,
 	author = {Rack, Christian and Fernando, Tamara and Yalcin, Murat and Hotho, Andreas and Latoschik, Marc Erich},